mysteriumnetwork/winter-is-coming/quests/Zombie_Hole_Punching.md

 # Zombie Hole Punching.
 Game "Winter is coming"

-Hey, P2P Developer, we're challenging You to punch a hole!
+Hey, P2P Developer, we're challenging you to punch a hole!

 ## Requirements:
 Build a Server which is able to accept Client sessions behind NAT